wireapp/wire-server/src/how-to/single-sign-on/trouble-shooting.rst

 In order for us to analyse and understand your problem, we need at least the following information up-front:

 - Have you followed the following instructions?
-    - This document <trouble-shooting.rst>
+    - :ref:`FAQ <trouble-shooting-faq>` (This document)
-    - Howtos for supported vendors <index.rst>
+    - `Howtos <https://docs.wire.com/how-to/single-sign-on/index.html>`_ for supported vendors
-    - Documentation on the general setup flow <https://support.wire.com/hc/en-us/articles/360001285718-Set-up-SSO-externally>
+    - `General documentation on the setup flow <https://support.wire.com/hc/en-us/articles/360001285718-Set-up-SSO-externally>`_
 - Vendor information (octa, azure, centrica, other (which one)?)
 - Team ID (looks like eg. `2e9a9c9c-6f83-11eb-a118-3342c6f16f4e`, can be found in team settings)
 - What do you expect to happen?